-Tagliatelle or Fettucine?
+Tagliatelle or Fettuccine?
 What is the difference?

-Traditionally tagliatelle comes in two different colours, green and plain.
-The green is often coloured and flavored with spinach.
-An important characteristic of tagliatelle is the texture, which is relatively rough compared with other types of pasta and their porous nature also makes them ideal for soaking up some of the thicker sauces.
+Traditionally tagliatelle comes in two different colours, green and plain (yellow).
+The green version is often coloured and flavored with spinach or chard.
+An important characteristic of this pasta is the texture, which is relatively rough compared with other types of pasta.In addition, the porous nature of tagliatelle also makes it ideal for soaking up some of the thicker sauces.

 Not spaghetti bolognese!